Do Go On - 236 - The Forrest Fenn Treasure Hunt

 Don't worry about it.

-And I've just found him in the internet.
+Apparently, he just put it in the internet.

 Oh, yeah.